FAQs Soapberries & Wool Dryer Balls

 Are we able to grow the 'Sapindus Mukorossi' tree in Australia?

-No. The soapberry tree is not a permitted species in Australia, and therefore we are required to import the products from the Himalayas.
+No. The soapberry tree is not a permitted species in Australia and therefore we are required to import them from the Himalayas.

 I have heard of Soapnuts, but not Soapberries...are they different?

 Soapberries are sometimes called soapnuts, but they are not nuts at all.
-They are in fact berries.
+They are in fact a fruit related to the lychee.

 What is the ideal temperature to use soapberries in the laundry?